Amocy-Wang/ProbDD/README.md

 | [INSTALL](INSTALL.md)            | installation guidance needed with building from source |

 The artifact has two main purposes, and [this file](STATUS.md) states the badges we are applying for as well as the reasons why we believe that the artifact deserves the badges.
 - The first purpose is to reproduce the main results in our original paper.
-More details in [Reproducing the main results](#goto1).
+More details in [Reproducing the main results](https://github.com/Amocy-Wang/ProbDD#reproducing-the-main-results).
 - The second is to provide an implementation of ProbDD that can be used for delta debugging tasks beyond the evaluation dataset.
-More details in [Being used for delta debugging tasks](#goto2).
+More details in [Being used for delta debugging tasks](https://github.com/Amocy-Wang/ProbDD#being-used-for-delta-debugging-tasks).

-## <a href="goto1"></a>Reproducing the main results
+## Reproducing the main results
 ---------------------------------------------------
 In this section, we show how to reproduce the main results in our paper step by step, i.e., **preparing**, **running tools**, and **analyzing results**.
 If you want to rapidly do this, please directly jump to the last part **An example workflow** in this section.